madington/madington-starcom-streamedby/readme.md

 #### Polite loading

-Since video's usually are quite heavy in kilobytes it is a good idea to use polite loading (i.e. only load the video until the parent page is fully loaded).
+Since videos usually are quite heavy (in kilobytes) it is a good idea to use polite loading – i.e. only load the video until the parent page is fully loaded.
 See `enabler_demo.html` for an example of this using Google Doubleclick's `enabler.js`.

 #### Player UI